ModelPred: A Framework for Predicting Trained Model from Training Data: Experiments

-\textbf{Evaluation Metrics and Baseline.} To evaluate the performance of the proposed \AlgName, baseline comparisons are conducted in two main scenarios: \emph{dataset deletion} and \emph{dataset addition}.
-During the deletion, the size of training subsets is decreased from 100\% of the full size to 50\% (i.e, for MNIST, from 300 to 150).
-During the addition, the size of training subsets is increased from 50\% of the full size to 100\% (i.e, for MNIST, from 150 to 300).
+To evaluate the performance of the proposed \AlgName, baseline comparisons are conducted in two main scenarios: \emph{dataset deletion} and \emph{dataset addition}, where \AlgName is used to predict the model on deleted or added datasets.
+During the deletion, the size of training subsets is decreased from 100\% of the full size to 50\% (i.e, for SPAM, from 300 to 150).
+During the addition, the size of training subsets is increased from 50\% of the full size to 100\% (i.e, for SPAM, from 150 to 300).
+Notably, the added samples are unseen during the offline training phase.
 In both scenarios, 10 subsets are generated randomly with each size.
 To illustrate the generalizability of the proposed \AlgName to new data points from the same distribution, previously unseen data points are incorporated to form a larger subset in the dataset addition scenario.
+Table~\ref{table:deladdsetting} details the size of the added or deleted subsets for each dataset for dataset deletion and dataset addition.

-In these two scenarios, influence function is selected as the baseline.
-With the ability to approximate the effect of single data point deletion or addition on model parameters, influence function can also be extended to evaluate the subset change \citep{koh2019accuracy}.
-Besides, DeltaGrad \citep{wu2020deltagrad} can also serve as a baseline for batch deletion or addition.
+In these two scenarios, \textbf{Influence Function} is selected as one baseline.
+With the ability to approximate the effect of single data point deletion or addition on model parameters, Influence Function can also be extended to evaluate the subset change \citep{koh2019accuracy}. \black{\textbf{Datamodel} \citep{ilyas2022datamodels} is selected as another baseline only for dataset deletion since it cannot make predictions for newly added training points.} Besides, DeltaGrad \citep{wu2020deltagrad} can also serve as a baseline for batch deletion or addition.
 However, it requires the application of SGD to optimize the base model, which cannot provide the optimal solution in a timely manner and cannot solve the primal problem of SVM accurately.
 Therefore, we do not include DeltaGrad in the experiments.
+Additionally, we conduct the ablation study by creating \textbf{\textbf{ParaLearn}\xspace} as another baseline. \textbf{ParaLearn} has the same neural network structure as \AlgName and also predicts the optimized parameter for a convex learning model.
+The difference is that it does not include local and global regularizers.